Are Your MTTC Practice Test Questions Heading You Down The Wrong Road…And Risking Failure?

 - And the PLATEAU of MTTC test practice.

-When we experience the HIGH of good and productive MTTC test prep sessions, we tend to get excited and let everyone know all about our success.
-For example, as soon as I got an amazing score on my MTTC practice test, I ran to my spouse and cheered, “This is going to be a lot easier than I could ever imagine!”
+When we experience the HIGH of good and productive MTTC study guide sessions, we tend to get excited and let everyone know all about our success.
+For example, as soon as I got an amazing on my MTTC practice test, I ran to my spouse and cheered, “This is going to be a lot easier than I could ever imagine!”
 You feel powerful.
 Confident.
-Extremely optimistic about your Michigan Test For Teacher Certification test taking abilities.
+Extremely optimistic about your Michigan Test For Teacher Certification test (MTTC) taking abilities.

-Of course, it stands to reason that when score low on a MTTC practice test, it can seem impossible to pass the Michigan teacher certification.
+Of course, it stands to reason that when score low on a MTTC practice test, it can seem impossible to pass.
 You think that maybe you’re in the wrong career.
 That you won’t become a great teacher.

 Well, I’ve got news for you, folks: both the HIGH and the LOW of test review can be incredibly huge deceivers.